Kirito54/BlazorApp1/README.md

 ## Running

 1. Obtain a Telegram bot token from [@BotFather](https://t.me/BotFather).
-2. Set the environment variable `TELEGRAM_BOT_TOKEN` with the token value.
+2. Provide the token using either the `TELEGRAM_BOT_TOKEN` environment variable or by placing it in `appsettings.json` under `TelegramBot:Token`.
 3. Build and run the server:

 ```bash